With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 The last season at Goodison Park hasn't gone how many Everton fans would've hoped, with another largely disappointing campaign being saved by the odd result - such as the dramatic home draw against rivals Liverpool.

-That being said, David Moyes has only suffered a handful of defeats since January, so while another bottom-half finish looks nailed on, the Toffees can go into next season with real hope of climbing the league and threatening the top half again.
+That being said, David Moyes has only suffered a handful of defeats since January, so while another bottom-half finish was always nailed on, the Toffees can go into next season with real hope of climbing the league and threatening the top half again.

 Grade: C